Sweetwater County School District #1 December Events -

 - PBE/RSJH Choir Concert- December 6th at 6 p.m. at RSJH Auditorium

-- Choir/Bank Concert- December 7th at 2 p.m. at Pilot Butte Elementary
+- Choir/Band Concert- December 7th at 2 p.m. at Pilot Butte Elementary

 - Band Concert- December 7th at 5 p.m. at Pilot Butte Elementary